AB InBev seeks quick sales for Peroni and Grolsch - sources

-LONDON Anheuser-Busch InBev (ABI.BR), which has agreed to buy rival brewer SABMiller SAB.L, plans to contact potential bidders for SABMiller's Grolsch and Peroni beers on Friday and wrap up deals in less than three months, sources close to the process said.
+LONDON, Dec 17 Anheuser-Busch InBev, which has agreed to buy rival brewer SABMiller, plans to contact potential bidders for SABMiller's Grolsch and Peroni beers on Friday and wrap up deals in less than three months, sources close to the process said.

-The sales, which could together be worth up to 1.8 billion euros (1 billion pounds), are aimed at heading off competition regulators' concerns about AB InBev's $100 billion-plus takeover of SABMIller, one of the biggest deals in corporate history.
+The sales, which could together be worth up to 1.8 billion euros ($2 billion), are aimed at heading off competition regulators' concerns about AB InBev's $100 billion-plus takeover of SABMIller, one of the biggest deals in corporate history.

 Peroni and Grolsch are small, premium brands.
 Sources said AB InBev was keen to avoid getting bogged down in any regulatory scrutiny over a European portfolio that already includes its premium brands Corona and Stella Artois.